inducer/pyublas/doc/index.rst

 Welcome to PyUblas's documentation!
 ===================================

-Thanks for your interest in PyUblas!
+Thanks for your interest in PyUblas.

 Contents: